Status Quo (band): 1981–1990: Line-up changes, Live Aid and In The Army Now

-1991–2009: Rock 'Til You Drop, Don't Stop and touring
+1991–2009: Rock 'Til You Drop, Don't Stop and continued touring

-The early-to-mid-1990s saw falling album sales for the band.
-To promote the release of the Rock 'til You Drop album (1991), Quo performed four arena gigs in Sheffield, Glasgow, Birmingham and London in the space of 12 hours, earning them a place in the Guinness Book of World Records.
+The first half of the 1990s saw falling album sales for the band.
+To promote the release of 1991's Rock 'til You Drop, Quo performed four arena gigs in Sheffield, Glasgow, Birmingham and London in the space of 12 hours, earning them a place in the Guinness Book of World Records.
 1992 brought the band's third live album, Live Alive Quo.
 The next studio album, 1994's Thirsty Work, included a cover of the Jennifer Warnes song "I'm Restless" revealing an alternative and lighter sound to the band.
-Don't Stop (1996) and Famous in the Last Century (2000) consisted almost entirely of cover versions, with the only exception being the title track to the latter.
-The former reached No. 2 in the UK Album Charts, the band's highest-charting studio album of the 1990s, and produced three UK Top 40 singles with covers of the Searchers' "When You Walk in the Room", the Beach Boys' "Fun, Fun, Fun" and Fleetwood Mac's "Don't Stop".
+The 1996 covers album Don't Stop brought an upswing in the band's sales, reaching number two in the UK Album Charts, the band's highest-charting studio album of the 1990s, and producing three UK top 40 singles with covers of the Searchers' "When You Walk in the Room", the Beach Boys' "Fun, Fun, Fun" (with the Beach Boys themselves guesting on the track) and Fleetwood Mac's "Don't Stop".
 The band became involved in an acrimonious dispute with Radio 1 after the station refused to include the "Fun Fun Fun" single on the radio station's playlist.
-In 1993, Francis Rossi and Rick Parfitt attracted a crowd of over 25,000 when they performed the annual Blackpool Illuminations lights switch-on.

 Parfitt underwent quadruple by-pass surgery in 1997, but was able to make a full recovery and returned with a performance at the Norwich City Football Club ground Carrow Road three months later.
 Status Quo also returned to Australia in 1997, completing their first tour there since 1978.
-A greatest hits album, Whatever You Want – The Very Best of Status Quo was also released, achieving silver sales in the UK that year.
+A greatest hits album, Whatever You Want – The Very Best of Status Quo, was also released, achieving silver sales in the UK that year.
 In 1999, Quo toured Germany, the Netherlands and Switzerland.
 Dubbed the 'Last Night of the Proms', the band were backed by a full orchestra during the concerts.
 That same year also saw the release of the album Under the Influence.
+At the request of the band's management, their first album of the 2000s, Famous in the Last Century, consisted almost entirely of cover versions (with the only exception being the title track) in the hope it would repeat the success of Don't Stop, though it proved only a moderate success.

-Rich left in 2000 and was replaced by Matt Letley.
-Andrew Bown also took a year off at the same time following the death of his wife, and was temporarily replaced on stage by Paul Hirsh, formerly of Voyager.
+In 2000 the band underwent its first line-up change in 15 years, when Rich was replaced by Matt Letley.
+Following the death of his wife, Andy Bown took time away from touring during 2000 and 2001, with his place temporarily taken by Paul Hirsh, formerly of Voyager.
+Bown remained the band's official keyboardist, and returned to touring in 2002.
 In November 2000, the band played a gig at Grandchester in the outback in Australia, performing on a carriage of Australia's Orient Express, the Great South Pacific Express.